thirstler/slor/README.md

 --no-db

     Do not save workload timing data to a database on the controller host.
 This is useful if your workload is long-running and/or you have no intention of running an analysis on the database to extract detailed load statistics.
 The stats database can get very large and shouldn't be generated when running multi-hour loads.

+--no-plot

+    Do not draw graphical plots in the terminal during workloads.
+You may need to do this for UI performance reasons but probably not.